8 min read

 CRYSTAL LASERS

-Also known as “solid-state,” these lasers use transparent solids, like crystal or glass, as a mode of emitting to achieve maximum light amplification.
+Also known as “solid-state,” these lasers use transparent solids, like crystal or glass, to emit maximum light amplification.

 The most popular kind of crystal laser is known as the Nd:YAG laser, or neodymium-doped yttrium aluminum garnet laser, and is often used to get rid of unwanted birthmarks or scars.

-Crystal lasers are used in the medical field for procedures such as tissue ablation, the removal of dental carries, and tattoo removal.
-They can be very powerful, but they wear down quickly; thus, the machines are expensive to maintain.
+Crystal lasers are used in the medical field for procedures such as tissue ablation, the removal of dental caries, and tattoo removal.
+They can be very powerful but wear down quickly; thus, the machines are expensive to maintain.

 Like any process, laser die cutting has different strengths and weaknesses, so you should carefully consider your options before deciding which method is right for you.